 There are several benefits to purchasing a billing solution.
 First, it will help you standardize your billing process like pre-filling data fields, creating templates or perhaps having an electronic chain of communication.

 Second, it will keep you organized.
-As you might understand with paper-based vehicle inspections, it is much simpler to misplace a piece of paper you “just had” than a document stored digitally via software.
+As you might understand with paper-based vehicle inspections, it is much simpler to misplace a piece of paper you “just had” than a document stored digitally via fleet maintenance software.
 If only there was a search function for file cabinets!

 Third, you can complete billing tasks faster.
-Instead of looking for vendor information for the umpteenth time, you could access quickly from a billing software.
+Instead of looking for vendor information for the umpteenth time, you could access it quickly from a billing software.

 If you are worried about switching to a billing solution, the optimal time to switch is at the beginning of the fiscal year.